 The police arrived shortly thereafter.
 They had received a call about an altercation involving a chicken, a sunflower, two victimized women named Judith and Jennifer, and one maniac named Susan.

-In the confusion that ensued, Sunflower, whose name as it turned out had not been legally changed, was taken away in handcuffs for assaulting both Judith and Jennifer over a housecleaning disagreement.
+In the mayhem that ensued, Sunflower, whose name as it turned out had not been legally changed, was taken away in handcuffs for assaulting both Judith and Jennifer over a housecleaning disagreement.
 Sunflower was not taken to prison, mind you – she was taken to a psychiatric hospital for evaluation.

 Judith was not available for comment.